krzysi3q/surface_planner/README.md

 - **Polish**: Accessible at `/pl/`
 - **Language Detection**: Automatic browser language detection with localStorage persistence
 - **Language Switching**: Available via dropdown and dedicated `/[lang]/language` page

+### Custom Texture Upload

+The Pattern Editor now supports uploading custom texture images for tiles:

+- **Supported Formats**: JPEG, PNG, WebP
+- **File Size Limit**: Up to 10MB
+- **Automatic Processing**: Images are automatically resized to 512x512 pixels and converted to base64 for JSON storage
+- **Usage**: Select a tile in the Pattern Editor and use the "Upload Texture" button in the tile editing panel
+- **Storage**: Textures are stored as base64 strings within the pattern JSON, making them portable and self-contained

 ## Getting Started